Life is full of challenges. This is especially true for those with special needs who must adapt to a world that doesn’t

 Here at Special Equestrians of the Treasure Coast, we give our students one, ultimate challenge: Build a relationship with a horse, regardless of your disability.
 Whether the student becomes a rider or takes ground lessons, they are asked to become partners with one of our horses and to embark on a journey that will be unforgettable.

 Our center, which is a member of PATH Intl (Professional Association of Therapeutic Horsemanship, International), offers Equine-assisted Services, including adaptive horseback riding and horsemanship classes to individuals with physical, emotional and intellectual disabilities.
-Or, more appropriately, we teach people who have a disability how to ride a horse (for our non-riders, we teach them how to take care of horses) and it just so happens that each rider also receives therapeutic advantages from being on and around the horse.
+In other words, we teach people with disabilities how to ride horses or how to take care of horses.

 Improved large and fine motor skills